Warsaw Mazovia, Poland Travel Guide

 Warszawa Zachodnia bus station serves as the main hub for domestic and international long-distance buses.
 FlixBus operates numerous routes across Poland and Europe.
 Other companies also provide services.

-A valid national driving license and an International Driving Permit (IDP) are necessary if your license is not in English or Polish.
+A valid national driving license and an International Driving Permit (IDP) are necessary if your license isn't in English or Polish.
 Vehicle registration and proof of insurance are also important.
-Road conditions are generally good, specifically on major highways.
+Road conditions are generally good, particularly on major highways.
 City roads can experience congestion.

 Road quality generally rates as good, but some rural roads may be less maintained.
 Driving in Warsaw city center can be busy and demanding, with trams, buses, and numerous pedestrians.
 Watch for potholes, specifically after winter.

 No special exit charges or taxes exist for departure from Poland; these costs typically merge into your airfare or ticket price.
-Arrive at Chopin Airport (WAW) 2-3 hours before international flights; 1.5-2 hours for domestic or Schengen flights.
+Arrive at Chopin Airport (WAW) 2-3 hours before international flights; 1.5-TWO hours for domestic flights or Flights within the schengen area.
 For Modlin Airport (WMI), 2-2.5 hours usually suffices.

-WAW provides duty-free shopping, restaurants, cafes, lounges, currency exchange, ATMs, baggage wrapping services, and customs for VALUE-ADDED tax refunds.
+WAW provides duty-tax-free shopping, restaurants, cafes, lounges, currency exchange, ATMs, baggage wrapping services, and customs for VALUE-ADDED tax refunds.
 WMI provides basic shops and cafes.
-Major public transport by train and bus stations feature shops, eateries, waiting rooms, ticket offices, and luggage storage facilities.
+Major public transport by rail and bus stations feature shops, eateries, waiting rooms, ticket offices, and bags storage facilities.

 Allow extra time for airport check-in and security during peak travel periods.